MRamadhanKesaPI/Social-Buzz...Social-Media-Content-Analytics/README.md

 To make the analysis and insights easy to explore, the following resources are available:

 - The data preparation process in Microsoft Excel can be found [here](https://mramadhankesapi.github.io/Data-Preparation-Process__for__Social-Buzz...Social-Media-Content-Analytics/)
+- The final dataset can be downloaded here: [Social Buzz Final Dataset.xlsx](https://github.com/user-attachments/files/18333572/Social.Buzz.Final.Dataset.xlsx)

-- An interactive Tableau dashboard can be downloaded [here](https://public.tableau.com/views/SocialBuzzContentAnalysis_17358080211010/SocialBuzzContentAnalysis?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+- An interactive Tableau dashboard can be seen [here](https://public.tableau.com/views/SocialBuzzContentAnalysis_17358080211010/SocialBuzzContentAnalysis?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Data Structure
 The Social Buzz database used in this project consists of three tables: Reaction, Content, and Reaction Types, with a total of 24,573 rows of data.